digital-work-lab/open-source-project/docs/week_3_python_packages.md

 ### Adding Dependencies

-Adding dependencies to your project is straightforward with Poetry.
+Adding dependencies to your project is straightforward with *uv*.
 For example, to add the `requests` library, use:

 ```
-poetry add requests
+uv add requests
 ```

-Poetry ensures that all dependencies are properly versioned and recorded in the `pyproject.toml` file and the `poetry.lock` file.
+*uv* ensures that all dependencies are properly versioned and recorded in the `pyproject.toml` file.

 ### Checking the package